IBM DB2 Cloning Tool: Deprecation of Tablespace / Application Cloning SRCVSCPY Data Mover

 These options can be seen on the COPY Command panel as shown below.

-The SRCVSCPY option, which is known as VSAM-to-VSAM, has been deprecated.
-This means that the feature may not be improved in future maintenance and will be removed at some, yet to be determined, future date.
-Better options already exist within the Db2 Cloning Tool with fewer restrictions and the potential for better performance.
+The SRCVSCPY option, which is known as VSAM-to-VSAM, has been deprecated since June 2020, and will be removed from the Db2 Cloning Tool as of the August 2021 PTF.
+Better options exist within the Db2 Cloning Tool with fewer restrictions and the potential for better performance.

 Why has this been done and what are your options?